nxp-imx/imx-sm/README.md

 Compiling an SM Image
 =====================

-To get started with the SM on an NXP board, download the git repository and then compile the SM for the target configuration.
+To get started with the SM on an NXP board, download the [github](https://github.com/nxp-imx/imx-sm) repository and then compile the SM for the target configuration.

 For example, in the top directory of the code base:

     make config=mx95evk all

-Then copy the resulting binary image file, *build/mx95evk/m33_image.bin*, to the iMX9 directory of the mkimage tool.
+Then copy the resulting binary image file, *build/mx95evk/m33_image.bin*, to the iMX95 directory of the [mkimage tool](https://github.com/nxp-imx/imx-mkimage).
 Build a boot container using mkimage, program it to the boot device, and boot the board.
 The SM will display a debug monitor prompt on the M33 debug UART.

 Building the Documentation
 ==========================